elizabeth-poggie/elizabeth-poggie/_content/notes/27-user-interfaces.md

 - Commit and push those changes
 - On my side, i will modify the `README.md` to be different
 - Now try to resolve the merge conflicts with main

-## Pulling changes

-Next to the branch name in the bottom left corner there is a cute circular arrow button ♺

-Clicking that button is all you need to do to pull the latest changes.

 # GitLens